 By completing the appropriate advance directives, you can make choices about your future medical care.
-Our palliative care experts can help you understand the consequences of your choices and help create a plan that best fits with your values and personal wishes.
+Our supportive care experts can help you understand the consequences of your choices and help create a plan that best fits with your values and personal wishes.

 A living will is a written document that informs healthcare providers of the medical services you would or would not want to receive if you lost the capacity to make your own medical decisions.
 It should not be confused with a last will and testament, which deals with your estate.
 Rather, a living will only addresses your medical care.